Djibouti entry requirements for United States passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-If you need to stay longer, you'll have to leave the country and re-enter, or apply for a longer-term visa at the Djibouti Immigration Office in the capital before your initial visa expires.
+No, the e-visa is not extendable.
+If you need to stay longer, you'll have to leave the country and re-apply, or check with the immigration office in Djibouti City for other options.

-You'll likely be denied boarding by the airline or refused entry at immigration.
-Renew your passport before traveling — there's no flexibility on this rule.
+You'll likely be denied boarding by the airline or denied entry at immigration.
+Djibouti enforces the 6-month rule strictly.
+Renew your passport before applying for the e-visa.

 Official sources